hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And what they really are you now shall hear.
 >
-> Fancy dress balls, some people likewise name
+> Fancy dress balls, some people likewise name[^219]
 >
 > Characteristic, and think they are the same;

->
+[^219]: The fancy dress balls held by the teachers alluded to, are generally found to be masquerades in disguise.

 > (But characteristic as I just have said,
 >
 > Is meant to signify a masquerade),